-You can enter your own comments about any style in the User Memo field.
+You can enter your own comments about any style in the User Comments field.
 The comments are saved in RTUserMemos.txt.
 You can audition an audio demo of the currently selected RealTracks.

 The [Solo] button plays the solo version of an audio demo, while the [Band] button plays the band version.

-Band (on DblClick): If this option is checked, then when you double click on a RealTracks in the list, an audio demo will play with the RealTracks AND a band backup, followed by the solo version.
+If the Band (on Double Click) option is checked, then when you double click on a RealTracks in the list, an audio demo will play with the RealTracks AND a band backup, followed by the solo version.
 If this option is disabled, the solo version plays first.

-Use Internet: This option allows an audio demo to play from pgmusic.com using the internet if the audition file isn't found on disk.
+The Use Internet option allows an audio demo to play from pgmusic.com using the internet if the audition file isn't found on disk.